migarci2/migarci2/README.md

 <div align="left">

-I'm enrolled in a Computer Engineering program at the University of Granada (UGR) while also pursuing the 42 cursus in Málaga.
+I'm enrolled in a Computer Science program at the University of Granada (UGR) while also pursuing the 42 cursus in Málaga.
 These two educational pathways offer me a well-rounded experience, combining academic rigor with practical, hands-on coding challenges.

 At UGR, I'm gaining a solid foundation in core computer science concepts, including algorithms, data structures, and software engineering.
 The theoretical knowledge I acquire here serves as the bedrock for my future endeavors in tech.